 - Willful or unauthorized misuse or disclosure of information owned by the Colleges will also constitute just cause for disciplinary action, including dismissal from school and/or termination of employment regardless of whether criminal or civil penalties are imposed.
 It is also expected that any user will report suspected abuses of CNF resources.
 Failure to do so may subject the individual to loss of CNF access and/or the disciplinary action referred to above.

 The respective Information Technology organization of one of the Claremont Colleges may immediately suspend service to an individual or computer found to be significantly degrading the usability of the network or other computer systems.
 Inappropriate use will be referred to the appropriate College authority to take action, which may result in dismissal from school and/or termination of employment.

-The provisions of this Policy apply to the institutions comprising The Claremont Colleges, including the Claremont University Consortium.
+Note: The provisions of this Policy apply to the institutions comprising The Claremont Colleges, including The Claremont Colleges Services.

 Approved by the Council of The Claremont Colleges, Aug.
 20, 2004.